robisim74/angular-l10n/doc/spec.md

 Method | Function
 ------ | --------
-`AddConfiguration(): TranslationConfig;` | Configure the service in the application root module or bootstrap component `init(): void;` | Call this method after the configuration to initialize the service `getLanguage(): string;` | The language of the translation service is updated when the translation data has been loaded `translate(key: string, args?: any, lang?: string): string;` |
+`addConfiguration(): TranslationConfig;` | Configure the service in the application root module or bootstrap component `init(): void;` | Call this method after the configuration to initialize the service `getLanguage(): string;` | The language of the translation service is updated when the translation data has been loaded `translate(key: string, args?: any, lang?: string): string;` |